slipguru/adenine/doc/source/tutorial.rst

     $ ade_run.py ade_config.py

-When launched, the script reads the data, then it creates and runs each pipeline saving the results in a three-like structure which has the current folder as root.
+When launched, the script reads the data, then it creates and runs each pipeline saving the results in a tree-like structure which has the current folder as root.

 .. _analysis: